fnagel/generic-gallery/README.md

 ToDo
 ----
-* Check Unit Tests

 * Ensure TYPO3 CMS 7.0 compatibility
+* Improve and add more unit tests
 * Fix inline @ToDo's

 Future ideas
 ------------

-* Add collection preview in BE
+* Add collection images preview in BE
-* Add TS type preview in BE
+* Add gallery name preview in BE (via TS)
-* Add unit tests
 * Disable textItem position and width fields via TER or TS